phetsims/qa/doc/qa-book.md

 * `?ea`: enables assertions but doesn't work on rcs
 * `?speed=#`: multiples animation speed by the number
 * `?dev`: shows bounds of the sim
+* `?colorProfile=projector`: starts sim in projector mode if available

 ##### Private Query Parameters